dpareasy/RT1_final_assignment/README.md

 roslaunch final_assignment my_launch.launch
 ```

-It includes the launchfile for the simulation, the move_base package and the UI.cpp node. which will run separately the other three nodes by using system calls.
+It includes the launchfile for the simulation and the move_base package and for the UI.cpp node.

 ```
 <?xml version="1.0"?>